Haroenv/dzello-dot-com/site/content/consulting.md

 # Don't DevRel alone!

 I do consulting for developer relations teams and companies whose customers are developers.
-My mission is help companies increase their value by increasing the value that they add to the developer community.
+My mission is help companies grow by increasing the value that they add to the developer community.

 {{< spacing-icon "handshake-o" >}}